 All applicants must have the Graduate Basis for Chartered Membership (GBC) with the British Psychological Society (BPS) or demonstrate clearly that they will receive this prior to commencing training, on completion of a particular qualification.
 We will check the status of your qualification against the information available on the BPS website, and we may ask you to produce proof that your qualification confers GBC in the form of a letter from the BPS.
 We may withdraw the offer of an interview or a place on the programme if this proof is not available.

-The selection process includes two interviews: a clinical interview and an academic interview, followed by Structured Role-Play Scenario.
-The aim of role-play is to enable the assessment of candidates' interpersonal and reflectiveness skills.
-The role-play scenario will depict a work-based situation involving an interaction with a colleague with whom you have a professional relationship.
+In light of the Government restrictions, over the last two years, the interview process has consisted of a single interview lasting 45-50 minutes.
+Panels have combined clinical and academic staff and questions have covered research and practice.
+In previous years, the selection process included two interviews: a clinical interview and an academic interview, followed by Structured Role-Play Scenario.
+The aim of role-play is to enable the assessment of candidates' interpersonal and reflective skills.
+The role-play scenario depicted a work-based situation involving an interaction with a colleague with whom you have a professional relationship.
 The role-play is observed by two trained role-play assessors normally including at least one clinical psychologist.
 Role-plays are conducted with actors who are experienced in working with undergraduate and postgraduate students in the College of Medicine at the University of Glasgow.
 Further written details about the interview process are provided to candidates who progress to the interview stage of the selection process.

-We actively seek to involve those individuals with lived experiences of mental health problems and incorporate their views into our selection procedures.
+The Programme works closely with a group of colleagues that identify as having lived experience of mental health problems and incorporate their views into our selection procedures.
 People with lived experience are represented as stakeholders on our Selection Subcommittee and have contributed directly to the development and refinement of our selection criteria.
-From 2017, people with lived experience also participate in observing candidates during role-plays and they will contribute directly to the selection decision making in this context.
+From 2017, people with lived experience have also participated in observing candidates during role-plays and they will contribute directly to the selection decision-making in this context.